First off, can you let me know what new projects you are working on now?

 What brought on this project for you?

 It’s been a great outlet for my creativity.
 Not just to do just music.
 I loved to do creative music videos.
 I’m putting that energy towards anything – hot sauce, trading cards – anything that fits the theme of the music.
-Music comes first but I like to find out how to brach out from the music.
+Music comes first but I like to find out how to branch out from the music.

 Me, rapping from the perspective of a crime boss – it was an obvious choice to do the comic book after that.
 And the music was fully produced by Brain Orchestra – he’s out of New Jersey and is an incredible artist.
 I think he’ll go down as a legendary all-time great producer.
-I also collaborated with Planet Asia, Vic Spencer ad Ferris Blusa on the album.
+I also collaborated with Planet Asia, Vic Spencer and Ferris Blusa on the album.

 What drove you to hip-hop?
 I know your parents had an entertainment/music background right?